rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Style

-Use the following redline specifications when constructing vertical layout key-value pairs.
+Use the following redline specifications when you construct vertical layout key-value pairs.

 {% endcolumn %}